kahleeeb3/Web-Team/Guides/Day01/README.md

 3. Select `Run and Debug` to view the HTML file in the browser and review some useful HTML info.

 ## Try it Yourself
 Inside your user folder I would like to see some progress that you have made towards the task you chose by the end of next week (11/4/21).
+Remeber to PUSH YOUR CHANGES when done like we did in the setup process.